SciViewer/SciView/README.md

 * **Data**
     * Contains up to 100'000 text files in each subdirectory.
 Each subdirectory is based on the torrent identifier (000 -> 9XX).
 The corresponding pdf file (which has been transformed to a text file) are storred in the same corresponding directory before deletion.
 * **IntermediateData**
     * This directory contains various data files indexed by the torrent identifier.
-Examples for such files is the NNN_FtPr.pkl file, which contains the tokenized and preprocessed text data (see text files in the Data directory) or the NNN_MetaDataFilered.pkl file which is a dataframe storing metadata from the preprocessing step.
+Examples for such files is the NNN_FtPr.pkl file, which contains the tokenized and preprocessed text data (see text files in the Data directory) or another example is the NNN_MetaDataFilered.pkl file which is a dataframe storing metadata from the preprocessing step.
 * **Models**
     * Throughout the NLP model building various files are generated representing either models or data structures used for further applications.
 * **RawData**